-The busiest time of the season will be in October, with the major Classics taking place, but there are also races happening with the Lotto Belgium Tour, a series of 1.2 races in Algeria and The Princess Maha Chackri Sirindhorn's Cup 'Women's Tour of Thailand', and the Chrono des Nations in France.
+The busiest time of the season will be in October, with the major Classics taking place, but there are also races happening with the Lotto Belgium Tour, a series of 1.2 races in Algeria and The Princess Maha Chackri Sirindhorn's Cup 'Women's Tour of Thailand', and the Chrono des Nations and Bretagne Ladies Tour in France.

 The racing starts to fizzle out in November as the late-season revised calendar comes to an end, but the final race on the calendar is a 2.2 Tour d'Occitanie from November 10-15 in France.

 The entire revised calendar is still very much dependent on the progression of the coronavirus pandemic, and events that are on the calendar now may be forced to cancel in the coming weeks.

 |Saturday, August 1||Strade Bianche|

 |Wednesday, August 26||GP de Plouay - Lorient Agglomération Trophée WNT|